Bug report #12553

 As it worked fine in a older QGIS release this is technically a regression.

-#11 Updated by Giovanni Manghi 9 months ago
+#11 Updated by Giovanni Manghi over 4 years ago

 - Resolution set to end of life